by

 4th of June to 3rd of October 2022

-(Berlin: K. Verlag and Haus der Kulturen der Welt, 2021).
+(K. Verlag and Haus der Kulturen der Welt, 2021)

-The digital production received funding from the Deutscher Künstlerbund, and the 'Ministerium für Kultur und Medien' in the program 'Neustart Kultur'.
+The production of the 'The Vibration of Things'-iteration of The Beheaded Buddha for the 15th Small Sculpture Triennial Fellbach received funding from the Deutscher Künstlerbund and the 'Ministerium für Kultur und Medien' in the program 'Neustart Kultur'.